 Djembe Rhythms are a type of African Drum Rhythm that usually refers to musical arrangements involving 2 or more drums, one of which being a djembe drum.

 Although these drum rhythms are often called djembe rhythms, it tends to insinuate that these rhythms are all about the djembe drum, which they are not.
-Though calling them a djembe rhythm maybe be a way of identifying then a rhythm which is traditionally played on a djembe and dunun (or dunduns), rather than the counless other traditional drum rhythms that are found in Africa.
+This of often used in reference to a drum rhythm which is traditionally played on a djembe and dunun (or dunduns), rather than the countless other traditional drum rhythms that are found in Africa.

 Master drummer Famoudou Konate and Seckou Conde playing in a djembe ensemble in Sanankoro, Hamana in Guinea in 2007